RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Abstract

 \section{Abstract}

-In recent years, several new approaches for solving the large-scale con\-ti\-nu\-ous-time algebraic Riccati equation have appeared in the literature.
-Amodei and Buchot suggest computing a low-dimensional invariant subspace of the associated Hamiltonian matrix.
-Simoncini and Lin also target the Hamiltonian matrix, but in a different way: they iterate on the Cayley-transformed matrix with various shifts.
-Wong and Balakrishnan directly generalize the Lyapunov ADI-method to the Riccati equation.
-In this paper we introduce another method, inspired by the Cholesky-factored variant of the Lyapunov ADI-method.
-The advantage of the new algorithm is in its immediate and efficient low-rank formulation, and a simpler implementation compared to the three algorithms mentioned above.
-We discuss the theoretical properties of the new method, as well as various shift selection strategies.
-Finally, we show that all of the seemingly different methods listed above in fact produce exactly the same iterates when used with the same parameters: they are algorithmically different descriptions of the same approximation sequence to the Riccati solution.\\
+This paper introduces a new algorithm for solving large-scale con\-ti\-nu\-ous-time algebraic Riccati equations (CARE).
+The advantage of the new algorithm is in its immediate and efficient low-rank formulation, which is a generalization of the Cholesky-factored variant of the Lyapunov ADI method.
+We discuss important implementation aspects of the algorithm, such as reducing the use of complex arithmetic and shift selection strategies.
+We show that there is a very tight relation between the new algorithm and three other algorithms for CARE previously known in the literature---all of these seemingly different methods in fact produce exactly the same iterates when used with the same parameters: they are algorithmically different descriptions of the same approximation sequence to the Riccati solution. \\